Annual Rent Increase Rules in Portugal: INE Coefficient and Mais Habitação Caps

 The process is straightforward: each year, the INE publishes the coeficiente de atualização de rendas (rent update coefficient), which sets the maximum percentage by which rents can increase.
 This coefficient applies automatically to all residential leases unless the contract explicitly opts out of annual updates.

-For example, if the INE coefficient for a given year is 1.0543, rents may increase by up to 5.43%.
-The coefficient is typically published in October for the following year.
+For example, the coefficient for 2026 is 1.0224 (Aviso n.º 23174/2025/2), so rents may increase by up to 2.24% — a €800 rent rises to at most €817.92.
+The coefficient is published in the Diário da República by 30 October for the following year.

 3Notification Requirements